 - Consider sustainability services (repair, warranties) as an extension of your customer service lines.

 The more information we provide to shoppers at the point of sale, the more confidence they will have in your product and brand.

 The future of e-commerce is personal

-Ali Mcclintock (Managing Director at BYTE/DEPT®) walks us through an example of scaled personalisation for the e-commerce brand Just Eat.
+Ali Mcclintock (Managing Director at DEPT®) walks us through an example of scaled personalisation for the e-commerce brand Just Eat.

 - By not personalising ads and brand messaging, you risk inefficiencies by wasting ad dollars on unqualified markets or audiences.